 Efficiency: The extent to which an organisation, policy, programmes or initiative produces outputs in relation to the resources used.
-Efficiency gains at the programme, project or operational level may be outlined as maintaining a level of performance at the lowest cost, improving performance levels/ outputs at a lower cost, improving performance levels/outputs at the same cost, or improving performance levels/ outputs to a greater degree than costs are increasing.
+Efficiency gains at the programme, project or operational level may be outlined as maintaining a level of performance at the lowest cost, improving performance levels/ outputs at a lower cost, improving performance levels/ outputs to a greater degree than costs are increasing.